vernonclarke/SPNfinal/README.md

   - R version 4.3.1 – "Beagle Scouts"
   - [R Statistical Software](https://www.R-project.org/)

-  Refer to the 'R analysis' directory for the code.
+  Refer to the `R analysis` directory for the code.

   Each simulation has a unique identifier; for instance, `Fig5_EF.ipynb` is `sim4`.